Craig Ramsay: Coaching career

 Following Ramsay's retirement, he was named the assistant coach for the Buffalo Sabres in 1986–87 and served as interim head coach late in the year posting a 4–15–2 record.
 He also served as the team director of player personnel and assistant general manager with the Sabres.
 In 1992–93, Ramsay left the Sabres organization and joined the Florida Panthers as assistant coach.
 He stayed there until 1995 before joining the Ottawa Senators also as an assistant coach.

 In 1997–98, Ramsay joined the Philadelphia Flyers.
 He was named interim head coach in February 2000 for Roger Neilson who was being treated for cancer.
-Ramsay guided the team to a 16–8–1–0 mark while claiming the Atlantic Division with 105 points.
+Ramsay guided the team with a 16–8–1–0 record while claiming the Atlantic Division with 105 points.
 He led the team all the way to the Eastern Conference Finals before being eliminated by the eventual Stanley Cup champions, New Jersey Devils.
-Neilson was dismissed by the Flyers for health reasons at the end of the 1999–2000 NHL season and Ramsay started the 2000–01 season as head coach before being fired after 28 games as the Flyers went 12–12–4–0 to start the season.
+He was hired permanently by the Flyers after Neilson was dismissed for health reasons at the end of the 1999–2000 NHL season and before the 2000–01 season before being fired after 28 games as the Flyers went 12–12–4–0 to start the season.

 He joined the Tampa Bay Lightning in 2001 as an assistant coach.
-There, Ramsay won his first Stanley Cup ever in 2004 as the Lightning beat the Calgary Flames in seven games.
-In 2006–07, he joined the Boston Bruins as another assistant coach.
+There, Ramsay won his first Stanley Cup in 2004 as the Lightning beat the Calgary Flames in seven games.
+In 2006–07, he joined the Boston Bruins as assistant coach.
 The Bruins made the playoffs every year and finished first in the Eastern Conference in 2008–09.
 On June 24, 2010, he was named the head coach for the Atlanta Thrashers.
 He was dismissed by the team's new ownership group, True North Sports and Entertainment following the Thrasher's relocation to Winnipeg, Manitoba.
 Ramsay was appointed an assistant coach with the Florida Panthers under head coach Kevin Dineen following his dismissal from Atlanta.
 He was fired by the Panthers along with Dineen and assistant coach Gord Murphy on November 8, 2013.
-Ramsay was hired by the Edmonton Oilers as assistant coach on June 10, 2014 replacing Kelly Buchberger.
+Ramsay was hired by the Edmonton Oilers as assistant coach on June 10, 2014, to replace Kelly Buchberger.
 He was let go by the Oilers on June 4, 2015, along with fellow assistant Keith Acton.

-Ramsay joined the Slovakia men's national ice hockey team in 2017.
-His emphasis on offensive play bore fruit when the team won the bronze medal at the 2022 Winter Olympics in Beijing, defeating Sweden 4-0.